orlagh-sweeney/we-ride-cycling-club/README.md

 ### Code Validation
 The following validators were used to test the code:
 - [W3C Markup Validator](https://validator.w3.org/): No errors were reported when passing the final HTML code through the validator.
-- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): No errors were reported when passing the final CSS code through the validator.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): No errors were reported when passing the final CSS code through the validator. <br>
 The validators were used throughout the development stage of the website as part of ongoing testing of html and css.
-Examples of errors and warnings can be found below which were all resolved
+Examples of errors and warnings can be found below which were all resolved:
     - Example 1: CSS Validator gave warnings for font family names and styling of submit buttons. <br> <image src="assets/readme-files/css-validator-output-1.png" width="600px"></image>
     - Example 2: HTML Validator gave syntax warnings for index.html. <br> <image src="assets/readme-files/html-validator-output-1.png" width="600px"></image>
     - Example 3: HTML Validator gave syntax warnings and errors for div and form elements on contact.html.<br> <image src="assets/readme-files/html-validator-output-2.png" width="600px"></image>